elliot-nelson/rush-phased-builds-example/README.md

 3. The (clunky) `push_notes` phase depends on multiple tasks (both upstream and self), does the scheduler handle that?
 4. The `@acme/utils` project doesn't implement `push_notes` phase -- what's that look like?
 5. Projects like rigs often won't include any/all build phases -- do they mess up phased builds?
+  a.
+More specifically -- if a project HAD a build script, but no phases at all, can the scheduler collapse all the phases back to build?
+  b.
+Maybe projects should _opt in_ to phases somehow, so that projects can be converted one at a time.
+  c.
+Or, alternately, projects can _opt out_ of phases, and that could be the first step in a large conversion.